 Karl Rabeder is an Austrian millionaire.
-But he’s sad – so sad that he’s giving away his entire $5 million fortune, to charity.
+Or at least he was.
+He’s giving away his entire $5 million fortune to charity.

 “My idea is to have nothing left.
 Absolutely nothing,” he said.
 “Money is counterproductive –it prevents happiness.”